-A director of operations makes sure a company's day-to-day activities go smoothly and designs parameters to assess efficiency.
-This role involves significant time evaluating daily activities and procedures and overseeing upper-level management.
-If applying for such a position, you need a cover letter that shows how you either have handled such a position in the past or are ready to take the next step in your career and assume those responsibilities for the first time.
+A director of operations makes sure a company's day-to-day activities go smoothly while designing parameters to assess efficiency.
+This role involves a significant amount of time evaluating daily activities and procedures, as well as overseeing upper-level management.
+If applying for such a position, you need a cover letter that shows how you either handled such a position in the past or are now ready to take the next step in your career and assume those responsibilities for the first time.

-For example, a director of operations' background and expertise may be in marketing while he has significantly less experience with finances.
-In that case, such a director of operations may be able to involve himself more directly with marketing while making sure he hires people with strong financial backgrounds and skills to compensate for his weaknesses in that area.
-It's still important that a director delegates authority to department heads and trusts them to run their departments, but it's equally important for a director to know when and where to step in is an excellent asset.
+For example, a director of operations may have a background and expertise in marketing, but significantly less experience with finances.
+In that case, such a director of operations may become more directly involved with marketing, while making sure they hire people with strong financial backgrounds and skills to compensate for their weaknesses in that area.
+A director needs to delegate authority to department heads and trust them to run their departments, but it's equally important for a director to know when and where to step in and take a more hands-on role.

 A bachelor's degree is the minimum requirement for this role.
-However, depending on the nature of the work, employers usually prefer candidates with advanced degrees.
-MBAs are especially valuable for directors of operations because the coursework typically includes international business, innovation and new ventures, and cost management.
+Depending on the nature of the work, employers usually prefer candidates with advanced degrees.
+MBAs are especially valuable for directors of operations because the coursework typically includes international business, innovation, new ventures, and cost management.
 Employers expect professionals in this role to be proficient with the following skills:

 - Implementing initiatives for strategic planning

 - Demonstrating analytical thinking and the ability to make critical decisions and solve real-world business issues

-- Utilizing active discussion to build consensus among people and differing points of view
+- Utilizing active discussion to build consensus among people with differing points of view

 - Implementing risk-management techniques to promote organizational stability